spacemeshos/testnet-guide/guide/setup.md

 ---

-## Step 3 - Configuring your Computer

-### Configure your Network
-In order to participate in the Spacemesh network and earn Smesh rewards you need to configure your computer firewall (and in some cases your home network router) to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.

-Please follow the instructions in [this guide](netconfig.md).

 ### Disable Computer Sleep Mode
 To finish the one-time mining process and have your Smesher participate in the Spacemesh protocol so you can earn `Smeshing rewards`, **you need to make sure that your desktop computer does not go to sleep or hibernate**.